 Compared to the product photography example above, it’s quite different.
 The background is dark instead of light.
 The shot is taken at an angle instead of flat lay.
 I used actual sunlight here from my living room window instead of diffused lighting.

-It is not as important to me that all of my social media photos ‘match’ one another (though some companies swear by it!).
+It is not as important to me that all of my social media photos ‘match’ one another exactly (though some accounts swear by it!).

 As a solopreneur with two toddlers at home with me, I have to pick my battles and priorities.

 Oh hey.
 Speaking of social media.
 You should probably follow us.
 Pick your favorite: